chee86j/express-docker-demo/README.md

 ```

 - `--env-file .env` reuses all of your local environment variables so the app knows how to reach Postgres.
-- `-p 3000:3000` maps the container port back to your host so you can open `http://localhost:3000/`.
+- `-p 3000:3000` maps the container port back to your host so you can open `http://localhost:3000/api/hello`.
 - The final argument (`express-docker-demo`) is the image you built in Step 2.

-Visit `http://localhost:3000/` (hello JSON) and `http://localhost:3000/db-check` (database check).
+Visit `http://localhost:3000/api/hello` (hello JSON) and `http://localhost:3000/db-check` (database check).
+The root path returns a short JSON summary pointing to both endpoints.
 If the DB is on your host, set `DB_HOST=host.docker.internal` in `.env` so the container can reach it.

 ### Step 4 – Teach Docker Compose to run both services